-The thing is, most of us are engaging in emotional fusion all the time (myself included) but we don’t always realize that we are doing it.
+The thing is, most of us are engaging in emotional fusion all the time (myself included) at least to some degree but we don’t always realize that we are doing it.
 Relationships that are emotionally fused are much less likely to bring satisfaction and personal growth, so it’s important to take a look at how you might be doing it so that you can challenge yourself on it.

 Let’s take a look at how this happens and what you can do about it.

 What Is Emotional Fusion?

 I was quite the romantic dreamer in my teen years.